themesberg/flowbite-svelte/src/routes/docs/typography/blockquote.md

 ---
 layout: componentLayout
 title: Svelte Blockquote - Flowbite
-breadcrumb_title: Blockquote
+breadcrumb_title: Svelte Blockquote
+component_title: Blockquote
 dir: Typography
 description: The blockquote component can be used to quote text content from an external source that can be used for testimonials, reviews, and quotes inside an article
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow } from '../../utils' import { P, A, Heading } from '$lib'; import { props as items1 } from '../../props/Blockquote.json'
+  import { TableProp, TableDefaultRow } from '../../utils' import { P, A, Heading } from '$lib'; import { props as items1 } from '../../props/Blockquote.json'